bernie-skipole/acremscope/docs/index.md

 Edit make_planets.py, so it refers to the correct file name location.

 builddb.py is unused, and can be left where it is.
 It is included for information only.
-It was initially used to create the sqlite databases which make up gsc1.2.tar.gz from a downloaded set of files of the GSC1.2 star catalog.
+It was initially used to create the sqlite databases which make up dbases.tar.gz from a downloaded set of files of the GSC1.2 star catalog.
 The python file builddb.py is heavily commented and describes how the GSC files are read, the data extracted, and placed into a set of sqlite databases.

 Load dependencies from pypi